-This leaflet provides information about newborn hearing screening for babies who are in, or who have been in, neonatal intensive care units (NNU), or special care baby units (SCBU).
+This leaflet provides information about newborn hearing screening.
+It is for those whose babies are in, or who have been in, neonatal intensive care units (NNU), or special care baby units (SCBU).

 Your baby will be offered a newborn hearing screening test.
-This quick and simple test is offered to all newborn babies who are born in, reside, or who move into, Northern Ireland aged up to 182 days.
+This quick and simple test is offered to all newborn babies in Northern Ireland.

-Purpose of newborn hearing screening
+The purpose of newborn hearing screening

-The aim of the programme is to identify babies born with a permanent childhood hearing impairment (PCHI) early, to allow timely intervention and improved outcomes.
-Approximately 1 in every 100 babies, who spend more than 48 hours in NNU/SCBU, is born with a hearing loss in both ears
+The aim of the programme is to identify babies born with a permanent childhood hearing impairment early, to allow timely intervention and improved outcomes.
+Approximately 1 in every 100 babies, who spend more than 48 hours in NNU/SCBU, is born with a hearing loss in both ears.